searchkit/searchkit/README.md

 #### Do I need to expose my Elasticsearch instance to the browser?
 No!
 You dont expose your elasticsearch cluster to the browser, you can use the Search GraphQL API that sits in between elasticsearch and the browser.

+#### Do I need to run a Node.js Server?
+No!
+You can use the searchkit/sdk within the browser too.